 Elastic systems pinned by a quenched random substrate provide yet another frequently used model for avalanche phenomena.
 In the statics they are known to exhibit glassy phases where the Gibbs measure, while localized near a minimal energy configuration, does exhibit jumps at low temperature due to the presence of many low-lying metastable states.
-As an external force f is applied, the system exhibits a depinning transition: at T=0 it starts moving at nonzero velocity only for $f > f_c$ .
+As an external force f is applied, the system exhibits a depinning transition: at T = 0 it starts moving at non-zero velocity only for $f > f_c$ .
 The motion near the depinning threshold $f_c$ has been studied extensively numerically and is known to proceed by avalanches [23-26].
-These are actually not obvious to define nonambiguously in the moving phase; hence some of the literature on the subject is qualitative.
-Understanding these avalanche statistics is however a challenging question since elastic plates driven by springs exhibit stick-slip motion, which provide a first step to model complex systems such as earthquakes In Ref.
-[8] a very simple model for avalanches, mean field in inspiration, was proposed and solved and yields again the value $\tau = 3/2$ .
-Surprisingly, there is to this day no first-principles derivation of even this simple mean-field behavior within this class of models.
-Besides extensive numerics, the main theoretical result is a conjecture for the size exponent near depinning, equivalent to $\tau = \tau{\zeta} = 2 - 2/(d + \zeta)$ , based on a scaling argument and some unproven assumptions [27,28].
+These are actually not obvious to define non-ambiguously in the moving phase, hence some of the literature on the subject is qualitative.
+Understanding these avalanche statistics is however a challenging question, since elastic plates driven by springs exhibit stickslip motion, which provide a first step to model complex systems such as earthquakes In Ref.
+[8] a very simple model for avalanches, mean-field in inspiration, was proposed and solved, and yields again the value $\tau = 3/2$ .
+Surprisingly, there is to this day no first-principle derivation of even this simple mean-field behaviour, within this class of models.
+Besides extensive numerics, the main theoretical result is a conjecture for the size exponent near depinning, equivalent to $\tau = \tau{\zeta} = 2 - 2/(d + \zeta)$ , based on a scaling argument and some unproven assumptions [27, 28].
 Thus there is the need for an analytic tool to approach this problem.
-The functional renormalization group (FRG), a powerful fieldtheoretical method to deal with disordered elastic systems in the statics [29-44] and in the driven dynamics [27,45-53], as well as with random field models [54-61], has been quite successful at computing, for instance, the roughness properties of the displacement field u(x) in a dimensional $d=4-\epsilon$ expansion.
-Following the procedure proposed in [62-64], the numerical determination of the predicted FRG fixed-point functions in dimensions d=1,2,3 has confirmed the theory to high precision, up to two-loop accuracy both in the statics [65] and at quasistatic depinnings [66].
-This was an important test, given that the field theory is quite nonstandard: the coupling constant is a function of the field, $\Delta(u) = -R''(u)$ , the renormalized second cumulant of the pinning force, and the zero-temperature effective action is nonanalytic, e.g., $\Delta(u)$ exhibits a cusp at u=0.
+The Functional RG (FRG), a powerful field-theoretic method to deal with disordered elastic systems in the statics [29-44] and in the driven dynamics [27, 45-53], as well as with random field models [54-61], has been quite succesful at computing for instance the roughness properties of the displacement field u(x), in a dimensional $d = 4 - \epsilon$ expansion.
+Following the procedure proposed in [62-64], the numerical determination of the predicted FRG fixed-point functions in dimensions d = 1, 2, 3have confirmed the theory to high precision, up to two-loop accuracy both in the statics [65] and at quasi-static depinning [66].
+This was an important test, given that the field theory is quite non-standard: the coupling constant is a function of the field, $\Delta(u) = -R''(u)$ , the renormalized second cumulant of the pinning force, and the zero-temperature effective action is non-analytic, e.g. $\Delta(u)$ exhibits a cusp at u = 0.
 However, until now no calculation of avalanche distributions has been even attempted using FRG.
 In fact, possible difficulties in handling the fast-jump motion within the field theory have been emphasized [46], and it was unclear whether it was possible at all.